developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/output/keystroke/index.md

 ### Hexadecimal Data Output

 Hex data is based on the encoded data received from the scanner framework after it's converted from its raw form to the selected character set.
-When the hex-output option is selected, the plain-text string is converted to the corresponding hex digits and sent as a string.
+When the hex-output option is selected, the plain-text string is converted to the corresponding hex digits and output as a string.
+That hex data can be acquired programmatically.

-**To enable hex output through the DataWedge UI, see [Basic Data Formatting (BDF)](../../process/bdf)**.

-Hex data also can be acquired programmatically.
-The Java command below will return the data stored in the keystroke or intent output string:
+The Java command below returns the hex data stored in the keystroke or intent output string:

 	:::java
 	String hex = Hex.encodeHex(data.getString(DATA_STRING_TAG).toCharArray(), false);

+**For more information and to enable hex output using the DataWedge UI, see [Basic Data Formatting (BDF)](../../process/bdf)**.

 -----